 Students looking into a career in postsecondary education as a teacher or research director will likely need to obtain a DPH or PhD in epidemiology.
 Likewise, those interested in leadership positions at a public health agency may also need to obtain a DPH.

-A DPH typically takes four years to complete, while a PhD may take anywhere from five to six years to complete.
+A DPH typically takes four years to complete, while a PhD may take five to six years.
 Both require the completion of a dissertation and defense.

 Prospective candidates should look into the areas where faculty are conducting research.
 Applicants must demonstrate their research interests align with the program and faculty.